mappingistanbul/mappingistanbul.github.io/index.md

 is the hitchhiker's guide to istanbul galaxy.

-looking for a less touristic places with little money? this map includes more than where is hagia sophia or best places to eat kebap.
+looking for a less touristic places with little money? also, this map includes more than where is hagia sophia or best places to eat kebap.

 "don't panic."